goto-eof/europea-library-server/README.md

 customize the Home Page, to run the job and reload the application cache.
 While the user is able to download e-books (as I said, this feature is customizable).
 All the users, authenticated and not authenticated, are able to explore the library, search for an e-book and view book information.
+Since version 9 (WIP), Europea Library became an e-book store (feature enableable by the administrator).
+Not it is possible to sell and buy digital books through Stripe payment platform, so that it is possible to pay with different banking circuits.

 ## Features